-Earlier this month, we wrote about an Allegheny General Hospital study showing that antibiotic overuse could be dramatically reduced in patients with Acute Exasperation of Chronic Obstructive Pulmonary Disease (AECOPD) by measuring circulating levels of the natural human protein Procalcitonin (PCT) as an indicator of bacterial infection.
+Earlier this month, we wrote about an Allegheny General Hospital study showing that antibiotic overuse could be dramatically reduced in patients with Acute Exacerbation of Chronic Obstructive Pulmonary Disease (AECOPD) by measuring circulating levels of the natural human protein Procalcitonin (PCT) as an indicator of bacterial infection.

 How is this relevant to antibiotic resistance?
 Because patients with both COPD and AECOPD who are hospitalized frequently receive antibiotics, which most do not need.
 If you’re a regular reader of this site, you know that the unnecessary use of antibiotics is a primary driver of antibiotic resistance.
 So, anything that helps reduce this overuse without harming patients is great news in our battle against antibiotic resistance.

 Now, a group of researchers from the Memorial Hermann Southwest Hospital in Houston, have published the results of a similar study with equally impressive results.
 The team studied patients with a diagnosis of COPD exacerbation and who had a PCT level drawn within 24 hours of admission to the hospital.

 PCT helps differentiate bacterial from viral infections.
 The circulating levels of this natural protein remain fairly constant, but spike dramatically when a person has a systemic bacterial infection.
 PCT does not increase in response to viral infections.
 The early detection of an elevated PCT level in patients with suspected bacterial infections enables earlier antibiotic treatment.
 PCT also supports informed decisions on when to continue or stop antibiotics, improving patient care and decreasing antibiotic misuse and resistance.